eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 val json: String = TransactionLogExport().encode(entries)
 ```

-> **Note — current limitations:**
->
+> **Note:**
-> - **Some fields are not yet available.** Fields whose values come from the *Provider information
->   specification* or from *Relying Party Registration* — such as a party's legal-entity identifier,
->   contact details, or registration data — are left empty until those integrations are added.
-> - **The export is not the full spec object.** TS10 defines the *Transaction Log Object* as "an
+>   The export is not the full spec object.
+TS10 defines the *Transaction Log Object* as "an
->   exportable object in JSON Web Encryption format"; this library currently produces only its
+>   exportable object in JSON Web Encryption format" this library currently produces only its
 >   plain-JSON content, without the JWE encryption.

 ## How to contribute